PSYCHIATRIC DRUGS

 One type of antidepressants, called selective serotonin reuptake inhibitors (SSRIs), is known to drive people to murder and suicide.
 There are thousands of news stories of people killed by violence as a result of psychiatric medication.
 To illustrate, the following is a list of just a few cases.
 The list could have been much longer.

-• In 2009, it was found that the woman who killed her husband and daughter with an axe in the town of Badhoevedorp, Netherlands, was under the influence of the antidepressant paroxetine (US: Paxil; UK: Seroxat).
+- In 2009, it was found that the woman who killed her husband and daughter with an axe in the town of Badhoevedorp, Netherlands, was under the influence of the antidepressant paroxetine (US: Paxil; UK: Seroxat).
 After her horrific act, she tried to take her own life by driving into a tree.
 After reviewing her medical records, clinical pharmacologist Anton Loonen said, “If she had not taken Seroxat, it probably would not have resulted in such a strong discharge of aggression and the likelihood of it happening would have been significantly reduced.”

-• Before Tristan van der Vlis committed the massacre in Alphen aan de Rijn in 2011, he had been on psychiatric medication, including antidepressants, for six years.
+- Before Tristan van der Vlis committed the massacre in Alphen aan de Rijn in 2011, he had been on psychiatric medication, including antidepressants, for six years.
 The link between these drugs and the shooting has never been exposed.

-• The killer of ex-minister Els Borst, Bart van Urk, has a psychiatric background.
+- The killer of ex-minister Els Borst, Bart van Urk, has a psychiatric background.
 From random samples, it appears that even within the time frame of the very first interview, a psychiatrist prescribes their client antidepressants or another psychiatric drug.
 No doubt that’s why Bart got them.

-• Just before Christmas 2012, a Dutch mother under the influence of antidepressants choked her infant son, only to take her 7-year-old daughter into the car and drive into a deep ditch.
+- Just before Christmas 2012, a Dutch mother under the influence of antidepressants choked her infant son, only to take her 7-year-old daughter into the car and drive into a deep ditch.
 Her lawyer said she had never had the impulses that drove her to these terrible acts before.
-According to him, they started after she was taking SSRIs, De Telegraaf reported.
+According to him, they started after she was taking SSRIs, The Telegraph reported.
 The newspaper reported, “Antidepressants can be assassins.
 The drugs’ side effects have been scientifically proven to drive users to suicide and extreme aggression and unprecedented violence toward others.
 But the pharmaceutical companies conceal these side effects in the package inserts.”

-• The Apeldoorn woman who killed her son and daughter with a knife in 2013 was also under the influence of the antidepressant paroxetine.
+- The Apeldoorn woman who killed her son and daughter with a knife in 2013 was also under the influence of the antidepressant paroxetine.

-• Belgian triathlete Sofie Goos was stabbed in the back with a knife by a psychiatric patient under the influence of antidepressants in May 2016.
+- Belgian triathlete Sofie Goos was stabbed in the back with a knife by a psychiatric patient under the influence of antidepressants in May 2016.

-• In July 2016, a psychiatric patient in Germany blew himself up with a backpack bomb.
+- In July 2016, a psychiatric patient in Germany blew himself up with a backpack bomb.
 The newspaper Trouw wrote, “He was psychologically confused and had previously made two suicide attempts,” but the newspaper neglects to mention the inevitable psychiatric medication he received.

-• Also in the summer of 2016, an 18-year-old man in Munich killed nine bystanders and wounded 27 before killing himself.
+- Also in the summer of 2016, an 18-year-old man in Munich killed nine bystanders and wounded 27 before killing himself.
 Trouw reported that the shooter suffered from depression.
 If someone is given such a label, it means they are treated by a psychiatrist, and that is done, unfortunately of course, with antidepressants and other psychiatric medications.

-• De Volkskrant headlined in spring 2017, “Relationship between aggression and pill in offender proven.”
+- The Volkskrant headlined in spring 2017, “Relationship between aggression and pill in offender proven.”
 It involved a Frisian who, while under the influence of paroxetine, shot three people in the spring of 2008, one of whom died.

 Antidepressants Don’t Work

 Danish professor Peter Gøtzsche described psychiatric drugs in De Volkskrant as “a disaster for health care, because antidepressants do more harm than good.”
-According to Dr. Peter Gøtzsche, the drugs work no better than a placebo at all and are prescribed far too often.
+According to Gøtzsche, the drugs work no better than a placebo at all and are prescribed far too often.
 Moreover, they have harmful side effects.

 The shocking documentary Making a Killing describes the basis on which this medication is prescribed and how the drugs can incite violence.
 The video report shows interviews with numerous experts and does an excellent job of documenting the background of psychiatric drugs: how they are marketed, what is behind them and their consequences.
 Highly recommended!